 If any part of the death grant has not been paid by the second anniversary of your death, it must be paid to your personal representatives, ie to your Estate.
 If you have not already made your wishes known, or you wish to change a previous expression of wish, a form is available from your administering authority.

-Your personal representatives will need to inform HM Revenue and Customs if, with the lump sum death grant, the value of all your pension benefits (not including any spouse’s, civil partner’s or dependant’s pensions) exceeds the HM Revenue and Customs lifetime allowance.
+Your personal representatives will need to inform HM Revenue and Customs if, with the lump sum death grant, the value of all your pension benefits (not including any spouse’s, civil partner’s or dependants’ pensions) exceeds the HM Revenue and Customs lifetime allowance.
 Under HM Revenue and Customs rules, any excess will be subject to a recovery tax charge.
 Most scheme members’ pension savings will be significantly less than the allowance.

 Spouses', civil partners’ and children's pensions are increased each year in line with the appropriate cost of living index (currently the Consumer Prices Index (CPI)) regardless of age.